A stochastic analysis of resource sharing with logarithmic weights: The initial phase

 where $(M_N(t))$ is the martingale

 whose increasing process is given by

-\section{The Initial Phase}
+\section{The initial phase}

 This section is devoted to the very beginning of the evolution of the first component $(L_1^N(t))$, when it starts from $0$ while $L_2^N(0)=N$.
-To start with, we have the following asymptotic result on the initial growth rate of the process $(X_N(t))$ defined by Equation~\eqref{eqX}.
-Here and later, we write $a\wedge b$ for the quantity $\min(a,b)$. \begin{proposition} If $X_N(0)=0$ and
+To start with, we have the following asymptotic result on the initial growth rate of the process $(X_N(t))$ defined by equation~(\ref{eqX}).
+Here and later, we write $a\wedge b$ for the quantity $\min(a,b)$.